devgit072/devgit072/README.md

 ### Hi there 👋

-I'm Devraj Singh, currently pursuing Master of Applied Computer Science at Dalhousie University , Halifax, Canada and I'm expected to graduate by August,2022.
+Hello, I'm Devraj Singh, currently pursuing Master of Applied Computer Science at Dalhousie University , Halifax, Canada.
 I have 8 and half years of experience as a Software Engineer.
 I am passionate about programming, software design and development, good coding practice and efficient (software)system design.
 I have worked on Java, Golang, Postgres, git, CI/CD, Redis, MongoDB, Cassandra, etc. I also believe that I'm quite good in Data Structures and Algorithms and problem solving in general.
 You can reach me on devrajvit@gmail.com